‘Unexpected’ Dad Anthony Vanelli Sentenced to Four Years in Prison After Being Kicked Out of Court-Ordered Treatment Facility

 Anthony Vanelli is heading to prison.

+Starcasm reported earlier this week that Anthony, who was featured on Season 3 of Unexpected, has been sentenced to 51 months and 11 days in Florida state prison for violating the terms of his probation.
 As The Ashley reported, Anthony was arrested three years ago for stabbing his mother’s boyfriend multiple times.
 His mother told police her son had been diagnosed with bipolar disorder and schizophrenia.
 Anthony was originally found not competent to stand trial and was sent to a treatment facility.
-Following his stay, he was found “competent to proceed, or otherwise no longer meets the criteria for continued commitment,” and was resentenced in December, The Ashley reported.

 Just six days after being transferred out of custody, Anthony was arrested for “violation of probation/community control/summons” for failing to remain enrolled (and successfully completing) a required residential treatment program, The Ashley reported.